 3. Check out the trading platform

-You need to determine the ease of use and reliability of the broker's trading platform, in addition to the quality of the online market information offered by the broker to its clients.
+You need to determine the ease of use and reliability of the broker’s trading platform, in addition to the quality of the online market information offered by the broker to its clients.
 Does the platform need to be downloaded, as with Metatrader4, the most popular and widely used platform on the market?
 Some downloads are easier than others.
 Is the platform a proprietary design?
 This situation may be good or bad.
 Demo testing can help here, as well.
+It is not always easy to decide the best forex trading platform since it depends on your needs.
 Are you on the go and need to access your account via an iphone or Android device?
 Some brokers support mobile trading.
 Others do not.
-More on what to check out can be found here

 These were our four most important points to review when accessing the capabilities of your prospective broker.
 It also helps to be aware of the pitfalls that can occur in the forex industry.
 Here are a few tips that could alert you to the possibility of questionable business practices and help you to easily discard prospective brokers on your short list.

 Step 3: What to watch out for